-Roots Design Studio supports a holistic approach to the design and construction process; offering full architectural and architectural interior services.
-With this approach, RDS is integral from the initial conceptual design.
-Working to foster dialogue and coordination with the builder and all the design consultants, RDS strives to produce a highly coordinated and detailed set of construction drawings and specifications.
-RDS will continue to provide support through project pricing and the entire construction of your project until the day you move in.
+Roots Architecture + Design encourages a holistic approach to the design and construction process; offering full architectural and architectural interior services.
+With this approach, RA+D is integral from the initial conceptual design.
+Working to foster dialogue and coordination with the builder and all the design consultants, RA+D strives to produce a highly coordinated and detailed set of construction drawings and specifications.
+RA+D will continue to provide support through project pricing and the entire construction of your project until the day you move in.

-Focused on being a custom architect design studio, services also have the ability to be customized.
-Roots Design Studio recognizes that full architectural services are sometimes beyond your project’s needs and therefore tailored a la carte services are available.
+Focused on being a custom architecture + design studio, services also have the ability to be customized.
+Roots Architecture + Design recognizes that full architectural services are sometimes beyond your project’s needs and therefore tailored a la carte services are available.

 ARCHITECTURE DESIGN PROCESS

 Creating projects that are a true reflection of the client's personality and style requires really getting to know them on a personal level.
 Custom design is truly that "custom."
 Pre-design is a continuation of the initial design meeting.
 This is the time to get to know the client even better, the site and the overall project requirements and regulations.
 Open dialogue with the client aids in developing a complete program outline for the project.
 By listening closely, RA+D can then make note of specific details and have a better set of tools to personalize the project.
 Also during this phase, RA+D will visit the site and document notable features.
 The client may also be asked to obtain a land survey to support the upcoming design phase.
 Further information is also gathered by documenting any existing structures with as-built drawings and also doing the initial research for governing codes, and building and permitting requirements.